Answered By: Beth Ashmore Last Updated: Sep 16, 2020 Views: 1403

-1. Publisher - A good clue to a scholarly resource is its publisher.
+- Publisher - A good clue to a scholarly resource is its publisher.

-A. Books from publishers specializing in the field will tend to be of better quality textually then those that don’t. i.
-An examination of the publisher’s Web site can be extremely valuable in discovering the type of material predominantly published by them.
+- An examination of the publisher’s Web site can be extremely valuable in discovering the type of material predominantly published by them.
 Look for “About” and a “Mission Statement”

-ii.
-Consider how long they’ve been in business?
+- Consider how long they’ve been in business?
 Do they provide services to academia?

-iii.
-Check the publisher’s organizational or denominational affiliation with Writer’s Market (R070.5), Literary Market Place (R070.509) and Christian Writer’s Market Guide (R070.52)
+- Check the publisher’s organizational or denominational affiliation with Writer’s Market, Literary Market Place and Christian Writers' Market Guide

-2. Author/creator - One means of identifying reputable author is to investigate his/her AUTHORITY with regard to the subject being published.
+- Author/creator - One means of identifying reputable author is to investigate his/her AUTHORITY with regard to the subject being published.

-A. What are his/her credentials that give him/her authority to speak on the topic?
+- What are his/her credentials that give him/her authority to speak on the topic?
 Is his/her educational background and/or life experience consistent with the topic of the work?
 To do this you will need to get some background information on the author: biographical, educational, professional experience and affiliations.
 It is very likely the author will have a Web site, blog, Facebook account etc. These can be helpful sources of background information on the author as can the Web site of the institution or organization where s/he is employed.

-B. Find out if s/he is recognized by other scholars in the field.
+- Find out if s/he is recognized by other scholars in the field.
 This is can be ascertained by word-of-mouth; talking to scholars in the field; experience in research and in the field.
 But you can also do this by tracking the references cited in each resource that you find.
 This involves the systematic application of the research strategy “using sources to find others sources”.
 In academia it is a generally accepted principle that the more often a work is cited the more reputable it is.
 Knowing the frequency of works cited can help determine which ones are considered to be more valuable.
 Tracing references cited is not only a good way to ascertain the reputation of an author or a work, it is also an excellent means of arriving at the original primary text.
-Again keep in mind the reliability of an author or a work based solely on citation frequency is NOT an absolute certainty -- it still requires discernment on your part; evaluate the original work and verify the accuracy of quotes and references.
+Again keep in mind the reliability of an author or a work based only on citation frequency is NOT an absolute certainty -- it still requires critical thinking on your part; evaluate the original work and verify the accuracy of quotes and references.

-B. Biases: all authors are biased, but scholarly works tend to reflect the results of research in the field and not propagandize.
+- Biases: all authors are biased, but scholarly works tend to reflect the results of research in the field and not propagandize.

-C. Preface, Introduction, Table of Contents, Conclusion and Index: most scholarly works will have several, if not all, of these components.
+- Preface, Introduction, Table of Contents, Conclusion and Index: most scholarly works will have several, if not all, of these components.
 Consider also how well the author lives up to his/her claims indicated in the preface, introduction and conclusion.

-D. Audience appropriate: a scholarly work will be written to those with some knowledge of or ability to understand the topic under discussion.
+- Audience appropriate: a scholarly work will be written to those with some knowledge of or ability to understand the topic under discussion.

-E. Graphics, Charts, Illustrations, etc.: many scholarly works will have graphs, charts, illustrations, etc.
+- Graphics, Charts, Illustrations, etc.: many scholarly works will have graphs, charts, illustrations, etc.